Srilakshmi-Dirisala/Srilakshmi-Dirisala/README.md

 - 👋 Hi, I’m @Srilakshmi-Dirisala
 - 👀 I’m interested in travelling
 - 🌱 I’m currently learning new skills
-- 💞️ I’m looking to collaborate on new copany
+- 💞️ I’m looking to collaborate on new company
 - 📫 How to reach me by call

 <!---